rainbow494/arch-1/doc/en-us/64-network-dos-and-donts-for-game-engines-part-iiia-server-s.markdown

 ### 19c1\.
 DO Consider implementing Explicit Support for Idempotence

-> <span class="rabbit-wikiquote-right-outer rabbit-wikiquote-top-p"><span class="rabbit-wikiquote-right-inner"><span class="rabbit-wikiquote-body"><span class="rabbit-wikiquote-name">[Idempotence](https://en.wikipedia.org/wiki/Idempotence)</span> <span class="rabbit-wikiquote-definition">is the property of certain operations in mathematics and computer science, that can be applied multiple times without changing the result beyond the initial application.</span></span><span class="rabbit-wikiquote-ref">— Wikipedia —</span></span></span>
+>                 [Idempotence](https://en.wikipedia.org/wiki/Idempotence)         is the property of certain operations in mathematics and computer science, that can be applied multiple times without changing the result beyond the initial application.            — Wikipedia —

-<span class="rabbit-wikiquote-right-outer rabbit-wikiquote-top-p"> </span>One of the approaches to deal with “I have no Idea” state is to have all the messages (or at least all the messages which may cause some kind of trouble) in the system as idempotent ones; idempotence means that the message can be applied many times without any problems (with any number of duplicate messages causing the same result as one single message).
+         One of the approaches to deal with “I have no Idea” state is to have all the messages (or at least all the messages which may cause some kind of trouble) in the system as idempotent ones; idempotence means that the message can be applied many times without any problems (with any number of duplicate messages causing the same result as one single message).

 In many cases, it is easy to support idempotence on a case-by-case basis, but the issue is so important that it is better to think about generic support for idempotence.
 One way to support idempotence for certtain classes of messages, is related to two observations: